its-harshal/Netflix-Clone/README.md

 # 🎬 Netflix Clone

 This is a **Netflix Clone** built using **HTML** and **CSS**.
-It's a static frontend replica of the popular streaming platform's homepage.
+It's a static frontend replica of the popular streaming platform's .
 The purpose of this project is to showcase my frontend development skills using clean and responsive web design techniques.

 ## 🛠️ Tech Stack